skyflowapi/skyflow-android/README.md

 ---
 ### Using gradle

-- Add the JitPack repository to your build file
+- Add the JitPack repository to your root project build.gradle file

   ```java
   allprojects {